guillermooo/sublime-undocs/source/reference/comments.rst

 Overview
 ========

-Sublime Text has default commands to comment or uncomment lines of code.
+Sublime Text provids a default command to comment or uncomment lines of code.
 Using **metadata files**,
-it's possible to make these commands work for any type of source code.
+it's possible to make this command work for any type of source code.

 Because metadata for comment markers is commonly required by packages,